 A number of errors can occur in the process of a user depositing or withdrawing digital assets into or from their Exodus wallets, such as typos, mistakes, or the failure to include the information required by the respective blockchain network.
 For instance, a user may incorrectly enter the desired recipient's public key when withdrawing from our platforms, or transfer digital assets to a wallet address that the user does not own, control or hold the private keys to.
 In addition, each wallet address is only compatible with the underlying blockchain network on which it is created.
 For example, a Ethereum wallet address can only be used to send and receive Ethereum.
-If any Bitcoin or other digital assets will be permanently and irretrievably lost with no means of recovery, including by us.
+If any Bitcoin or other digital assets are sent to a Ethereum wallet address, or if any of the foregoing errors occur, all of the user's sent digital assets will be permanently and irretrievably lost with no means of recovery, including by us.
 In these scenarios, users may blame or become dissatisfied with the Exodus Platform as a result of these negative experiences, which could adversely affect our business.